Screenly/Anthias/README.md

 [Which Screenly version is right for me?](https://www.screenly.io/screenly-ose-vs-pro/)

+**PLEASE NOTE:** Screenly OSE and the commercial version of Screenly (formerly known as Screenly Pro) are **two completely separate products**.
+They **do not share any code base and behave very differently** both with regards to management and performance.
+Hence do not use one to evaluate the other.

 ## Disk images

 The recommended installation method is to grab the latest disk image from [here](https://github.com/Screenly/screenly-ose/releases).